Despicable Me: Minions (2015)

 The Minions search for their replaceable evil master after, one-by-one, accidentally killing all their past leaders throughout history.

 Minions debuted in London on June 11, 2015, and was released in the United States on July 10.

 Minions: The Rise of Gru (2022)

 An eleven-year-old Gru plans to become a supervillain with the help of his Minions, which leads to a showdown with a malevolent team, the Vicious 6.

 Minions: The Rise of Gru debuted at the Annecy International Animation Film Festival on June 13, 2022, and was released in the United States on July 1.

-Minions 3 (2026)
+Minions & Monsters (2026)

+A group of Minions aims to make a monster movie of their own in Old Hollywood.

-A sequel is scheduled to be released on July 1, 2026 after initially being set for release on June 30, 2027.
+Minions & Monsters debuted at the Annecy International Animation Film Festival on June 21, 2026, and was released in the United States on July 1, after initially being set for release on June 30, 2027.